Fox Transfer Neo wireless dropper seatpost review

 In addition to the functional advantage of reliability, you’ve got to love the clean cockpit provided by a wireless dropper.
 It won’t be important to everyone, but I’m a huge fan.
 Less cable clutter is also nice for night riding, allowing your bar light to shine unimpeded on the trail and not reflect even a small amount of light back in your face.

 Another advantage to cutting the cord?
 Your Neo can be used on multiple bikes.
-Like me, you might need a $10 shim to accommodate different seat tube diameters, but I happily spent that money and 65 seconds moving my post and controller back and forth between two bikes so I could reap the benefits on every ride.
+Like me, you might need a $10 shim to accommodate different seat tube diameters, but I happily spent that money and 65 seconds moving my post and remote back and forth between two bikes so I could reap the benefits on every ride.
 This practice will also help make the post’s price a little more palatable if you don’t have $859 burning a hole in your pocket — which is an appropriate segue into the downsides.

 Why the Fox Not?